 When I first plunged into my weight loss journey over 5 years ago I didn’t have a plan.
 I had no idea where to start and had nightmare thoughts of all my past diets on repeat play through my head.
 I didn’t have a “best tips to make menopause weight loss a success” blog post to read.

-The Bread Diet, Jenny Craig, Weight Watchers, calorie deprivation to the point I was starving.
-I’d done it all, and hated it all and failed at it all.
+The Bread Diet, Jenny Craig, Weight Watchers, calorie deprivation to the point I was starving and a fridge stocked to brimming with cottage cheese and lettuce.
+I’d done it all, and hated it all, and failed miserably at it all.

 This is what I knew: